 - It is normal to close Parliament for four to five days before the Queen’s speech, when a new parliamentary session stars.
 However, this suspension was much longer than usual, and it came at an exceptional time in the run-up to Brexit.

 - As elected representatives of the people, power ultimately rests with MPs.
-It is their job to scrutinise the Government on behalf of the people.
 This principle is known as parliamentary sovereignty.